 Study cybercrime, homeland security, terrorism and intelligence, while incorporating science and technology into investigative strategies.

 Gardner-Webb provides a student-centered program of study based on current law enforcement, societal and political demands of criminal justice officers designed to meet the growing local, national, international law enforcement and homeland security concerns.
 The courses offered by the Department of Public Service will prepare students with a level of higher education that includes increased critical-thinking, ethical decision-making, and multi-cultural communication skills in addition to providing a solid foundation of technical and professional skills to address the needs of our evolving, complex society.

 Along with the University’s liberal arts interdisciplinary education, the Criminal Justice Administration curriculum develops a deep understanding of social, political, domestic and global criminal justice issues.
 In addition to a solid foundation of technical and professional skills, courses within the major improve critical-thinking, ethical decision-making and multicultural communication skills.
 Along with classroom instruction, the major requires field or internship experiences, and study-abroad opportunities are available.

-A Bachelor’s Degree in Criminal Justice Administration prepares you to work in careers that include:
+A Bachelor’s Degree in Criminal Justice or Criminal Justice Administration prepares you to work in careers that include:

 - law enforcement

 - fraud investigation

 - homeland security

 - Federal Bureau of Investigation (FBI), State Bureau of Investigation (SBI) or Alcohol, Tobacco & Firearms (ATF)

 Start your college career.
 Learn how to apply and become one of the approximately 96% of our students that receive financial aid.Take the Next Step